WHAT WE DO ---

 of the Twenty-Second Judicial Circuit.

-The system is user-fee-based; that is, fees, set by the Judicial Council
+Fees are set by the Judicial Council

 of the Virginia Supreme Court, are charged for filings and for hearings.

 Thus, the Commonwealth does not bear any of the cost of the office.